-Our PGY2 pharmacy residency program will build on PGY1 training programs and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients in the specialty area of infectious diseases.
-Residents who successfully complete our PGY2 in infectious diseases will be eligible for board certification in infectious diseases (BCIDP) and equipped to pursue a position specializing in infectious disease, antimicrobial stewardship, or the care of patients with HIV or Hepatitis C.
+Our PGY2 pharmacy residency program will build on PGY1 training programs and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions in the area of ambulatory care.
+Residents who successfully complete our PGY2 in ambulatory care will be eligible for board certification in ambulatory care (BCACP) and equipped to pursue a position specializing in advanced patient care, academic, or other specialized positions in ambulatory care.

-Outcomes, Goal statement and Objectives
+Outcomes, Goal Statement and Objectives